ContrastingSounds/simple_pbl/README.md

 _The `.gitignore` directory includes a `confidential` directory for scenarios where it is important to have multiple, commercially confidential brand themes that must not be uploaded to the GitHub repo._

 ### On the Looker instance:
-_admin/embed_ - Set Embedded Domain Whitelist
+_admin/embed_ - Set Embedded Domain Whitelist at https://<your_instance>.looker.com/admin/embed

 _admin/themes_ - Set Theme (I recommend getting rid of the grey background by quickly copying Looker theme to LookerWhite, and setting the background to #ffffff )